Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict: Khmer Rouge Tribunal

-Destruction of cultural heritage by ISIL
+Destruction of cultural heritage by the Islamic State

-Deliberate destruction and theft of cultural heritage has been conducted by the Islamic State of Iraq and the Levant since 2014 in Iraq, Syria, and to a lesser extent in Libya.
-The destruction targets various places of worship under ISIL control and ancient historical artifacts.
+Deliberate destruction and theft of cultural heritage has been conducted by the Islamic State (IS) since 2014 in Iraq, Syria, and to a lesser extent in Libya.
+The destruction targets various places of worship under IS control and ancient historical artifacts.
 In Iraq, between the fall of Mosul in June 2014 and February 2015, ISIL has plundered and destroyed at least 28 historical religious buildings.
 The valuable items from some buildings were looted in order to smuggle and sell them to finance ISIL activities.

 Although Libya, Syria and Iraq ratified the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict in 1957, 1958 and 1967 respectively, it has not been effectively enforced.

 International acceptance and partnering organisations

-As of June 2018, 131 states have become party to the Hague Convention of 1954 and 109 states to the first protocol.
-77 states have become party to the Second Protocol of 1999.
+As of June 2025, 138 States have become Party to the Hague Convention of 1954 and 115 States to the First Protocol.
+92 States have become Party to the Second Protocol of 1999.

 Of the five permanent members of the United Nations Security Council, France became a party in 1957.
 Russia is contracting party in legal succession of the Soviet Union, which also became party in 1957. the People's Republic of China ratified the convention in 2000 and the United States acceded in 2009.
-The United Kingdom signed the Agreement in 1954 and ratified the Convention and acceded to the Protocols in 2017.
+The United Kingdom signed the Agreement in 1954 and ratified the convention and acceded to the Protocols in 2017.

-The main reason for the long period between signature and ratification by the United States were the reservations of the US Department of Defense during the Cold War, that the Convention's obligations regarding the possible use of nuclear weapons could not be fulfilled.
-The Joint Chiefs of Staff, to which the commanders-in-chief of all units of the American armed forces belong, unanimously declared itself in 1995 in favour of voluntary compliance with the Convention.
+The main reason for the long period between signature and ratification by the United States were the reservations of the US Department of Defense during the Cold War, that the convention's obligations regarding the possible use of nuclear weapons could not be fulfilled.
+The Joint Chiefs of Staff, to which the commanders-in-chief of all units of the American armed forces belong, unanimously declared itself in 1995 in favour of voluntary compliance with the convention.
 On 6 January 1999, then US President Bill Clinton recommended that the US Senate ratify both agreements.
 In his opinion, they were not only in accordance with the principles and methods of the American Armed Forces, but were even based on them in essential aspects.
 After the Senate approved accession in September 2008, the US Ambassador to UNESCO, Stephen Engelken, handed over the instrument of ratification to Kōichirō Matsuura, Secretary-General of UNESCO on 13 March 2009.
-On the occasion of the 50th anniversary of the signing of the Convention on 14 May 2004, the Government of the United Kingdom declared its intention to become a party to the Convention and the two Protocols.
+On the occasion of the 50th anniversary of the signing of the convention on 14 May 2004, the Government of the United Kingdom declared its intention to become a party to the convention and the two Protocols.
 This was due to the conclusion of the Second Protocol of 1999, which, in the view of the British government, eliminated essential weaknesses and ambiguities of the 1954 Convention.
-A draft law containing ratification of the Convention, the two protocols and criminal law provisions was announced by the UK government in November 2006.
+A draft law containing ratification of the convention, the two protocols and criminal law provisions was announced by the UK government in November 2006.